SmartableAI/microsoft-azure/_learning/collections/microsoft-learn-az-104-manage-identities-and-governance-in-azure.md

 ---
 title: "AZ-104: Manage identities and governance in Azure"
-excerpt: "Learn how to manage Azure Active Directory objects, role-based access control (RBAC), subscriptions, and governance in Azure.
-This learning path helps prepare you for Exam AZ-104: Microsoft Azure Administrator."
+excerpt: "Learn how to manage identities and governance in Azure and prepare for Exam AZ-104: Microsoft Azure Administrator."
 type: collection
 price: Free
 length: PT7H17M